-This Week in Petroleum History, October 31 to November 6
+This Week in Petroleum History, October 30 to November 5

 October 31, 1871 – Modern Refinery Method patented

+His design introduced many elements of modern refinery “fractionating” towers.
+It greatly improved earlier processes of extracting kerosene by simple atmospheric distillation in kettle stills.
 “The apparatus which I use is, in many respects, similar to what is known as the column-still for distilling alcoholic spirits, but modified in all the details, so as to make it available for distilling oils,” Rogers noted in his 1871 patent application.

-October 31, 1902 – Paraffin Dirt leads to Oilfield Discovery
+October 31, 1903 – Paraffin Dirt leads to Oilfield Discovery

 November 3, 1878 – Haymaker Gas Well lights Pittsburgh